Russian oil price cap likely to divert trade to smaller businesses - Vitol

-SINGAPORE, Nov 23 (Reuters) - An imminent price cap on Russian oil by G7 countries is likely to divert trade to smaller companies, the chief executive of global energy and commodity trader Vitol, Russell Hardy, said on Wednesday.
+SINGAPORE, Nov 23 (Reuters) - An imminentprice cap on Russian oil by G7 countries is likely to divert trade to smaller companies, the chief executive of Dutch energy and commodity trader Vitol, Russell Hardy, said on Wednesday.

 Larger corporates such as Western banks and insurance companies will not participate in the trades unless there is absolute clarity that the price of the contract is below the price cap, Hardy said at the FT Commodities Asia Summit in Singapore.